 1.2 Painting Targets

-Remarketing is a digital marketing tactic that leverages browser technology to mark users who visit our website so that later they can identified, and their behavior tracked:
+Remarketing is a digital marketing tactic that leverages browser technology to mark users who visit our website so that later they can be identified, and their behaviour tracked:

 - Identify a user as being a previous visitor to our website so that they can be targeted for personalized advertising.